-The Refuse & Recycling Bin Storage is in the rear garden of Unit 1 but insufficient capacity.
-The recycling Bin Storage is separate on the frontage within the curtilage of Unit 1 but in front of the building line.
+The Refuse Bin Storage and Cycle rack is in the rear garden of Unit 1 but insufficient capacity.
+An additional Refuse Bin and Recycling Refuse is separate on the frontage within the curtilage of Unit 1 but in front of the building line.

-Plot 2 & 3 Refuse & Recycling
+Plot 2 & 3 Refuse Bins & Cycle Store

-Also, the frontage of Unit 1 has an allocation for Units 2 & 3 Bins and Cycle Store.
+Also, the frontage of Unit 1 has an allocation for Units 2 & 3 Refuse Bins and Cycle Store.
 These are in front of the building line of this proposed development and in an inappropriate position within the curtilage of Plot 1 for Units 2 & 3 and are Noncompliant to Policy DM13.1 a).
 The future owners or occupiers of Plot 1 would be affronted by this arrangement.